MilenkoVizLore/demo_instance/Mobile_App_Module/README.md

-# LCI-FIC2-SE
+# LCI-FIC2-SE-Mobile-App
-Source code for modules of the Context Aware Recommendation specific enabler
+Source code for Mobile Application module of the Context Aware Recommendation specific enabler